paketo-buildpacks/paketo-website/content/docs/buildpacks/language-family-buildpacks/dotnet-core.md

 ## Launch Process

-The .Net Core Conf Buildpack will ensure that your application image is built with a valid launch process command.
+The .NET Core Buildpack will ensure that your application image is built with a valid launch process command.
 These commands differ slightly depending upon the type of built artifact produced during the build process.